wolfnfox/backendchallenge/TASKLIST.md

 (3) Generate dummy data to populate database
 (4) Write unit and functionality tests for base requirements
-(5) Deploy development environment to docker container
 (5a) Update SETUP.md with new instructions for vscode and docker desktop
-(6) Move databse from SQLite to Postgres
 (7) Add celery app to django project (setup for async)
 (8) Install RabbitMQ/Redis and configure celery
 (9) Refactor business logic to call celery tasks (async processing)